 Looks like there are 120 calories (45 of them from the raisins), 20% of your recommended intake of saturated fat (none of it from the raisins) and 18 grams of sugar (about half of it from the raisins).

 What about all that fiber?
-Those vitamins, and essential minerals?
+The vitamins and essential minerals?
 Antioxidants?
 All less than 5% of your daily recommended intake.

 If you want yogurt covered raisins, why not stir some raisins into plain greek yogurt?
 Add a drop of honey and vanilla to sweeten the pot.